-Tangible fixed asset additions during the year amounted to £0.8m.
-Additions related to £0.2m funded by ESFA conditional grant allocations and equipment purchases of £0.6m in relation to the annual rolling programme of IT replacement and other capital equipment for use in delivery of the College's curriculum...
+Tangible fixed asset additions during the year amounted to £0.7m.
+Additions related to £0.28m funded by LCR Strategic Investment Fund and £0.1m DfE Energy Efficiency Grant.
+Equipment purchases of £0.3m were in relation to the annual rolling programme of IT replacement and other capital equipment for use in delivery of the College's curriculum.

-At 31 July 2022 the College had accumulated reserves of £20.4m after accounting for a pension deficit in the local government pension fund (The Merseyside Pension Fund (MPF)) of £1.4m.
+At 31 July 2023 the College had accumulated reserves of £20.8m.
 Following the actuarial review of the MPF in March 2019 the College had a surplus in the scheme, with a funding level of 103%.